Gareth Owen (footballer, born 1982): Stockport County

 On 3 July 2006, Owen joined Stockport County on a season-long loan deal.
-He enjoyed a successful 2006–07 season, playing 42 games, including a FA Cup Third Round tie at Premier League Watford.
-He was voted the club's player of the season and joined Stockport permanently for an undisclosed fee in June 2007.
+He enjoyed a successful 2006–07 season, playing 42 games, including a FA Cup Third round tie at Premier League Watford.
+He was voted the club's Player of the Season and joined Stockport permanently for an undisclosed fee in June 2007.
 In the 2007–08 season, Owen went on to captain Stockport back to League One, lifting the play-off trophy after a 3–2 win over Rochdale at Wembley Stadium.
-In the final he actually played with a face-mask due to an injury.
-However the season was not a complete success, as County suffered a shock defeat to Isthmian League Staines Town in the FA Cup First Round.
+In the final he played with a face-mask due to an injury.
+However, the season was not a complete success, as County suffered a shock defeat to Isthmian League Staines Town in the FA Cup First round.
 In October 2008 he went out on loan to Yeovil Town after a public falling-out with manager Jim Gannon.
 After the loan was extended in November he stated his aim to sign a permanently contract with the "Glovers", though the next week he ended up joining Dean Glover's Port Vale.